A/B Testing in SparkPost

 - The published templates you are testing with must have engagement tracking turned on.

-- Reporting by individual groups is available through both the message events API (individual message events) and the metrics API (aggregate statistics), and the UI.
+- Reporting by individual tests is available through both the Message Events API (individual message events) and the Metrics API (aggregate statistics).

-- For the message events API, you must filter by both campaign ID and template ID to pull individual recipient data.
+- For the Message Events API, you must filter by template ID to pull individual recipient data.

 - To pull aggregate statistics by template performance, use the deliverability metrics by template as described in the metrics API link immediately above, or filter by template in the UI reporting.

 Best practices for A/B testing